aws/copilot-cli/site/content/docs/include/http-config.en.md

 The amount of time, in seconds, during which no response from a target means a failed health check.
 The default is 5s.
 Range 5s-300s.

 <span class="parent-field">http.healthcheck.</span><a id="http-healthcheck-deregistration-delay" href="#http-healthcheck-deregistration-delay" class="field">`deregistration_delay`</a> <span class="type">Duration</span>
 The amount of time to wait for targets to drain connections during deregistration.
 The default is 60s.
 Setting this to a larger value gives targets more time to gracefully drain connections, but increases the time required for new deployments.
+Range 0s-3600s.

 <span class="parent-field">http.healthcheck.</span><a id="http-healthcheck-grace-period" href="#http-healthcheck-grace-period" class="field">`grace_period`</a> <span class="type">Duration</span>
 The amount of time to ignore failing target group healthchecks on container start.
 The default is 60s.
 This can be useful to fix deployment issues for containers which take a while to become healthy and begin listening for incoming connections, or to speed up deployment of containers guaranteed to start quickly.